micro-manager/micro-manager.github.io/_pages/SimpleAutofocus.md

 ## SimpleAutofocus Manual

 {% include notice icon="info" content="The SimpleAutofocus device adapter is deprecated.
-Please use the modern [[Autofocus manual|autofocus]] interface instead." %}
+Please use the modern [Autofocus](Autofocus_manual) interface instead." %}

 The C++ SimpleAutofocus Device Adapter, written by Karl Hoover, is a higher-performance version of the image-based autofocus function.
 It